CMSDev2809/recall/README.md

 # Recall

-Program used to store client financial card data in a secure server.
+Program used to store encrypted client financial card data in on a secure server.

 ![Screenshot](recall.png)
 ![Screenshot](recall_1.png)